PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 #### Key features

-- **Session replay:** Replay videos of users using your app and analyze their behavior
+- **Session replay:** Replay videos of users using your app and analyze their behavior.

-- **Crash analytics:** Match crashes and freezes to sessions and replay the crashed sessions
+- **Crash analytics:** Match crashes and freezes to sessions and replay the crashed sessions.

-- **Funnel analysis:** See where users drop off, optimize conversion
+- **Funnel analysis:** See where users drop off, optimize conversion.

-- **Retention analysis:** Detect churn patterns and improve retention
+- **Retention analysis:** Detect churn patterns and improve retention.

-- **Heatmaps:** Analyze where people interact and use gestures
+- **Heatmaps:** Analyze where people interact and use gestures.

 ### How does UXCam compare to Clarity?